 2. Rubber Flooring

 Synthetic rubber floors come in various types and thicknesses.
-They all have what I would consider fairly strong to very strong offgassing.
+They all have what I would consider fairly strong to very strong offgassing levels.

 I’ve tried looking at many different kinds of rubber flooring types and I will go over which ones are the healthiest.